bombasticSlacks/Aspirant/Game/Craftsman.md

 As [Production Work](Telling-The-Story#Production%20Work), you can create [Exotic](Weapons#Exotic) weapons.

 #### Honed Edge
-As an evening activity, you may hone everyone's weapons; each ally's weapon deals 1 additional damage the next day.
+As an [Evening Activity](Telling-The-Story#Evening%20Activity), you may hone everyone's weapons; each ally's weapon deals 1 additional damage until the next [Travel Segment](Telling-The-Story#Travel%20Segment).

 #### Naturalist
 You don’t need a forge or other advanced equipment to craft weapons and other items.